$115.6 Million Birmingham Verdict: Alabama Mesothelioma Cases

 Filing Deadlines

 These deadlines are strictly enforced.
 Missing them can permanently bar a family from pursuing compensation, regardless of the strength of the underlying case.
-Given the time required to investigate exposure history, identify defendants, and prepare claims, families should consult an attorney as early as possible after diagnosis.
-People receiving a new mesothelioma diagnosis should also review the current treatment landscape, which has evolved significantly with immunotherapy and surgical advances.
+Families considering legal action often speak with an attorney early, both to preserve evidence and to avoid running out the clock during the investigation of exposure history.
+People receiving a new mesothelioma diagnosis can also review the current treatment landscape, which has evolved significantly with immunotherapy and surgical advances.

 Beyond Verdicts: Trust Funds and Settlements